 LAN wake capabilities enable remote wake-up of the computer through a network.
 The LAN subsystem PCI bus network adapter monitors network traffic at the Media Independent Interface.
-Upon detecting a Magic Packet\ frame, the LAN subsystem asserts a wake-up signal that powers up the computer.
-The board supports LAN wake capabilities with ACPI in the following ways:
+Upon detecting a Magic Packet frame, the LAN subsystem asserts a wake-up signal that powers up the computer.
+Depending on the LAN implementation, the board supports LAN wake capabilities with ACPI in the following ways:

+- The PCI Express WAKE# signal

-- The Wake# signal for PCI Express compliant LAN designs - The onboard LAN subsystem
+- The PCI bus PME# signal for PCI 2.3 compliant LAN designs

+- By Ping

+- Magic Packet

+- The onboard LAN subsystem